gottacatchenall/ms_julia_for_ecologists/README.md

 3. Learn about dispatch
 4. Understand memory allocation
 5. Use broadcasting
-6. Learn about the statistics ecosystem: StatsBase, Statistics, GLM, MLJ, Flux, Turing
+6. Learn to debug and benchmark softare
-7. Learn about the simulation libraries (DiffEq, DynamicGrids)
+7. Learn about the statistics ecosystem: StatsBase, Statistics, GLM, MLJ, Flux, Turing
-8. Learn how various statistics/simulation libraries work together
+8. Learn about the simulation libraries (DiffEq, DynamicGrids)
-9.
+9. Learn how various statistics/simulation libraries work together
 10. Contribute to open-source community